Dubuque man sentenced for dealing crack near parks

 A second count of the same charge was dismissed as part of a plea deal.

-A federal court indictment states Dukes sold crack cocaine on Dec.
+A federal indictment states Dukes sold crack cocaine Dec.
 4 and 13, 2018, within 1,000 feet of Loras College, Avon Park and Rocco Buda Jr. Park.

 He faced up to 60 years in prison for his latest conviction.